rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 The last four lines of response tell the browser it may continue with more GET/POST requests.

-Unlike the previous example, the lambda code was not involved in handling the CORS protocol - it was handled by AWS outside of the function's code.
+Unlike the previous example, the lambda handler was not involved in handling the CORS protocol - it was processed by AWS outside of the function handler.

-As you can see, this is a much easier option than handling CORS inside the lambda code.
+This is an easier way than handling CORS inside the lambda handler.

 ## A few "gotchas"